Out of curiosity, I was looking how a browser interacts with the Google Instant

 asus, antonio maceo, amor, amigos, ain, antivirus, avira, alba, aduana, as

-Anyway, looks like that simple queries like this really give an insight on what a population thinks and/or needs, because they’re surely generated by the search trends, thus are the “most searched words”.
+Anyway, looks like simple queries like this really give an insight on what a population thinks and/or needs, because they’re surely generated by the search trends, thus are the “most searched words”.
 Am I discovering hot water?
 Maybe, but it was funny to rediscover it.
 Just make sure not to hammer the /s service with too many requests, because they’ll anyway be handled by the same cluster of machines, thus you’ll be banned early (I’ve been :-p).